Christin-nandy/quotea/Quotes/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.7.

+## Description
+This is an application that allows both the user <br>and the client to post their own quotes.<br>They can also upvote and downvote.<br>Their is a delete button to enable deletation of <br>any quotes that does no matter in your opinion.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.